getkirby/kql/README.md

 The Kirby QL API takes POST requests with standard JSON objects and returns highly customized results that fit your application.

+## Demo

+You can play in our KQL sandbox here: https://kql.getkirby.com The sandbox is based on the Kirby starterkit.

 ## Example

 POST: /api/query